 Contact Teri Cleveland and Jean Smith with questions.

 At our December Holiday party, we have entertainment during dinner.
 But the highlight of the evening are all the quilt-wrapped stuffed animals (“Lovies”) that the members donate.
 In 2018 we donated 469 Lovies to six local organizations: Bronson Child Life Department, Elizabeth Upjohn Kalamazoo Community Healing Center, Family and Children Services, Kalamazoo Community Mental Health and Substance Abuse Services, Sylvia’s Place, and YWCA Domestic Assault.
 Each agency was appreciative.

 We made 152 children’s blankets (“Binkies“) to distribute throughout Kalamazoo County to many organizations.
 Binkies are knitted, crochet, quilted or fleece, and are sized anywhere between 36″ square and twin size (approximately 68″ x 90”.)

-Our goal was to make and donate 100 colorful small (36” x 36”) quilts to decorate the West Michigan Cancer Center walls.
-July 2018
+We made and donated almost 100 colorful small (36” x 36”) quilts to decorate the West Michigan Cancer Center walls in July 2018

 Spring 2016 Service Quilts